stormasm/nunotes/log/nuai.md

 ### Summary of the guidelines

-- Do not use the AI model to communicate with the PR reviewer if you are a native English speaker use your own words
+- Do not use the AI model to communicate with the PR reviewer if you are a native English speaker;
+use your own words
 - Fully understand each line of code that gets submitted in a PR